Where are you stuck?

-For example, I was speaking with a new client last week, and I asked him where he was feeling stuck in the sales process.
-His reply?
+I had a call with a client last week, and I asked her where she was feeling stuck in the sales process.

 Why is this an important distinction?
-Because when we don’t know where we’re getting stuck, we can very easily get overwhelmed and give up.
-We decide we “suck at sales” and continue to throw spaghetti at the wall, hoping something we do will earn us new clients and revenue.
+Because when we don’t know where we’re getting stuck, we can easily get overwhelmed and give up.
+If we decide we simply “suck” at sales in general, we’ll continue to throw spaghetti at the wall, hoping something will stick.